openkfw/Oscar/README.md

 ## Running application

 Oscar platform is meant to be web application run in cloud.
 Docker images are publicly available in [our docker hub](https://hub.docker.com/u/oscarplatform)

-Here I'd put just one sentence with link to specific wiki page

 ## Documentation